cgaldston/US-Power-Outage-Trends-Data-Analysis-and-Predictions/README.md

 R² : This will help us understand how well our model fits the data.
 R² measures the proportion of variance in the target variable that is explained by the model.

-Mean Absolute Error (MAE): This will be used to quantify the error of the model's predictions.
-MAE gives us the average absolute difference between predicted and actual values.
-It is less sensitive to outliers compared to other metrics like Mean Squared Error (MSE) or Root Mean Squared Error (RMSE), making it more robust when there are extreme values in the data.
+Root Mean Squared Error (RMSE): This will be used to quantify the error of the model's predictions.
+RMSE gives us the square root of the average squared difference between predicted and actual values.

 Features known at the time of prediciton that will be helpful in our model include YEAR', 'MONTH', 'U.S._STATE', 'NERC.REGION', 'CLIMATE.REGION' ,'ANOMALY.LEVEL', 'CLIMATE.CATEGORY', 'CAUSE.CATEGORY.DETAIL', 'TOTAL.PRICE', 'TOTAL.SALES','TOTAL.CUSTOMERS', 'POPULATION', and 'SEASON'.

 ## Baseline Model
 Our baseline model incorporates the month of the outage and the cause category of the power outage to predict its duration and severity.
 By accurately forecasting these factors, communities can better anticipate and prepare for outages.
 We selected the month as a feature based on the hypothesis that the duration of power outages varies significantly across different seasons.
 This relationship, highlighted by the statistical significance of seasonality, suggests that including the month may help capture important seasonal patterns affecting outage duration.
 As for cause cateogry, certain causes of power outages are more likey to result in longer lasting outages than other cause (i.e Hurricane vs Vandalism).

-We first onehotencoded the cause category and then fit the model.
+We first one hot encoded the cause category and then fit the model.

-The MAE was 2586 and R^2 was 0.16 indicating that our baseline model did not perform the best.
+The RMSE and R^2 was 0.16 indicating that our baseline model did not perform the best.

 ## Final Model
 For our final model, we wanted to explore what features of our dataset would be useful for our predictive tasks.
 We started by one hot encoding our categorical variables.
 Because all of our categories are nominal, we used sklearns OneHotEncoder().
 We also needed to make sure that all of our quantitative variables are represented properly as they were initially represented as objects.
 Some of the features that we incorporated in our final model were `U.S._STATE`, `CLIMATE.REGION`, `ANOMALY.LEVEL`, `CLIMATE.CATEGORY`, `YEAR`, `MONTH`, `CAUSE.CATEGORY.DETAIL`, `TOTAL.PRICE`, `TOTAL.SALES`, `TOTAL.CUSTOMERS`,`POPULATION`,`SEASON`.